top of page

 "Ritratto d'Italia, Secature" at Bassano Fotografia 2019 Fuoripalazzo (Bassano del Grappa, IT), 2019.

-Secare comes from the Latin and it means to cut, to saw and, figuratively, to cleave through.
+Secare comes from Latin, meaning to cut, to saw, and, figuratively, to cleave through.

 bottom of page